 Tayna’s journey into the field of natural resources began in 2009 when she realized she no longer wished to pursue a career in child psychology.
 Her love for the great outdoors called her in a different direction and she decided to enroll in the Natural Resources Program at Wenatchee Valley College.
 After obtaining her AAS in 2012, Tayna was hired on at the Chelan County Noxious Weed Control Board to work on a special grant-funded project to survey and control invasive knotweed.
 During her 8 years at Chelan County, Tayna also worked as a grant specialist, helping manage multiple grants for various invasive species control projects.
 Tayna has done volunteer work for the Chelan-Douglas Land Trust as well as The Nature Conservancy.
 In her leisure time, Tayna enjoys hiking, yoga, nature photography, cooking and road trips to beachy places with her family.

 Barbara Carrillo has over 20 years of experience in administration, office management and HR primarily with nonprofits and state and government entities.
-She received her Associates of Arts degree from Wenatchee Valley College and is currently working on finishing her Bachelor of Arts degree in Communications with Grand Canyon University.
-Barbara also has several years of experience as an independent consultant in media relations, writing, marketing and communications.
-She is also a past member of the Write On The River Board, a local, non profit organization that offers events and programs to the NCW Community of writers to hone their skills.
-Barbara currently serves on the Wenatchee Valley College Foundation Board as the Chair of the Development Committee.
-Barbara’s hobbies include volunteering at the Wenatchee Valley Humane Society with her daughter, reading historical fiction, running, snow skiing, boating and spending time in the great outdoors of North Central Washington with family and friends.
+She received her Associates of Arts degree from Wenatchee Valley College and her Bachelor of Arts degree in Communications with Grand Canyon University.
+Barbara also has many years of experience as an independent consultant in media relations, outreach, journalism, marketing and communications.
+She is a past member of the Write On The River Board, a local, nonprofit organization that offers events, workshops and programs to the NCW Community of writers to hone their skills.
+Additionally, Barbara currently serves on the Wenatchee Valley College Foundation Board Executive Committee as well as serving as Chair of their Events and Outreach Committee.
+Barbara’s hobbies include enjoying the great outdoors of the Pacific Northwest with family and friends, reading historical fiction, and spending time with family and friends.

 Natural Resource Program Manager